newrelic/newrelic-grafana-plugin/README.md

 ## License

-The `newrelic-grafana-plugin` is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.
+This project is licensed under the terms of the GNU Affero General Public License v3.0 or New Relic Software License v.
+1.0.

+Please see the [LICENSE](LICENSE) file for full details on both licenses.

 The `newrelic-grafana-plugin` may use source code from third-party libraries.
 When used, these libraries will be outlined in [THIRD_PARTY_NOTICES.md](THIRD_PARTY_NOTICES.md).